Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 I know the latter one sounds kind of weird, but it happens, especially if he was hand-raised and wasn’t around others of his kind when growing up.
 Without any females, some male ducks turn to humans in an effort to vent their sexual urges, and their attention often resembles an attack.
 Some drakes will do it even if they do have females.

 This article is focused on the former (the more common cause of aggression).
-If your drake is “attacking” you because he wants to mate you, here’s what to do: get him more females.
-(Please get more than one, because ducks actually aren’t best kept in couples due to the risk of the lone female being overmated.)
+If your drake is “attacking” you because he wants to mate, the best solution is to get more females (preferably at least three females per drake).
 And then don’t let him attack you.
 Read about method #3 in “Techniques to stop aggression,” and then read “Where many people go wrong” to be sure you succeed, especially this part (which explains why method #3 works better for sexually aggressive drakes than for dominant drakes).

 Most likely, however, he just feels that he is the boss.
 As he sees it, you are constantly violating the boundaries he has set for you by invading his territory and threatening to steal his girls, so he feels compelled to keep defending himself.